jankovicsandras/imagetracerjs/README.md

 options.pal = [{r:0,g:0,b:0,a:255}, {r:0,g:0,b:255,a:255}, {r:255,g:255,b:0,a:255}];
 ```
 ### Ideas for improvement
+- TODO: Node.js support - Canvas and ImageData is not supported by Node.js by default, but [canvas](https://www.npmjs.com/package/canvas) or other packages might solve this.
 - Error handling: there's very little error handling now, Out of memory can happen easily with big images or many layers.
 - Color quantization: other algorithms?
 - Color quantization: colors with few pixels are randomized, but probably the most distant colors should be found instead.